ArtyomPanfutov/loan-amortization-calculator-service/README.md

 Run the command to start container `docker-compose up`

 ## API Reference
-You can try API via swagger.
+You can try API via Swagger.
 It is available on path `/swagger-ui`, e.g.  `http://localhost:8080/swagger-ui`
 ![img.png](assets/img.png)
 ## Request example
 Look at the [request body](#request_body).
 This is a loan with two early payments.<br>